vamb/aboutus/en-US/terms/agreement.md

 ### 2.6 Payment and Other Services.

-  (a)	MOL may, through its Affiliates or third party services providers, provide payment services for some Online Transactions (“Payment  Services”).
+MOL may, through its Affiliates or third party services providers, provide payment services for some Online Transactions (“Payment  Services”).
 These Payment Services will enable Verified Members to make and/or receive Payment on the Platform for the Online Transactions.

-  (b)	MOL may provide Buyer protection plans for certain Online Transactions.
-In case of Seller who has received an offer from MOL to  subscribe to a buyer protection plan, upon entering into a separate agreement with MOL, Seller may be required to provide deposits using the methods as designated by MOL on the Platform to secure Seller’s due performance of obligations under the relevant buyer protection plan.
-Seller agrees to permit and hereby authorize MOL to deduct, withhold and dispose any deposits provided in accordance with the terms under the relevant buyer protection plan.
-Buyer acknowledges and agrees that the protection afforded to it under any buyer protection plan applies to those Online Transactions where the Seller has subscribed to such plan and the purchase falls within the buyer protection plan’s scope and (i) Payment Services under any applicable the Payment Services agreement and (ii) under any supplemental services agreement will not be applicable to you for such Online Transactions if Seller subscribed to buyer protection plan and such plan already covers your purchase.
-Buyer acknowledges and agrees MOL will add guarantees for the Seller on such Online Transactions within the scope of buyer protection plan.
-The guarantee service will be performed according to the agreement reached between the guarantee service provider and the Seller.

 ### 2.7 General powers.